Adam Cesare

 Adam Cesare is an American author of horror novels and short stories.
 He attended Boston University, where he studied English and film.

 In 2020, Cesare's Clown in a Cornfield won the 2020 Bram Stoker Award for Superior Achievement in Young Adult Novel.

+In 2026 his novelisation of the Toxic Avenger film won a Scribe Award for best adapted novel.